The Ultimate Guide for the WhatsApp Business API & How to Get Started

 Dear [CustomerName], thank you for your order number [OrderNumber].
 Here is your receipt.
 Estimated delivery is on [EstDeliveryDate] to your address at [DeliveryAddress].
 Please contact us if you have any queries.
 [AddReceiptPDF]

-If a customer opts for order notifications to be sent via WhatsApp, your back-end will fill in the data fields with the relevant information from your database and send the message automatically.
+If a customer opts for order notifications to be sent via WhatsApp for business messaging, your back-end will fill in the data fields with the relevant information from your database and send the message automatically.
 Once the order is ready for delivery it might trigger another message:

 Dear [CustomerName], your order [OrderNumber] is ready for delivery to [DeliveryAddress] at around [Estimated Delivery Time].
 Please contact us if this is unsuitable.